FLUX.2 Klein 4B and LanPaint for Swap Clothes

 FAQ

-You can run this workflow online through Floyo.
-No installation, no setup.
-Open the workflow in your browser, upload your two images, and hit run.
+How to run FLUX 2 Klein and LanPaint online?
+You can run FLUX 2 Klein and LanPaint online through Floyo.
+No installation, no setup, no GPU to rent.
+Open the workflow in your browser, upload your two images, mask the clothing, write a prompt, and hit run.
 Free to try.

 Read more